awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

-# Examples of the AWS Encryption SDK command line interface<a name="crypto-cli-examples"></a>
+# Examples of the AWS Encryption CLI<a name="crypto-cli-examples"></a>

 Use the following examples to try the AWS Encryption CLI on the platform you prefer\.
-For help with master keys and other parameters, see [How to use the AWS Encryption SDK command line interface](crypto-cli-how-to.md)\.
+For help with master keys and other parameters, see [How to use the AWS Encryption CLI](crypto-cli-how-to.md)\.
 For a quick reference, see [AWS Encryption SDK CLI syntax and parameter reference](crypto-cli-reference.md)\.

+**Note**
+The following examples use the syntax for versions 2\.0\.*x* of the AWS Encryption CLI\.

 **Topics**
 + [Encrypting a file](#cli-example-encrypt-file)